-Staff group Notice period (contractual) Teaching staff 31 October for redundancy at 31 December (2months - but 3months 28/29 February for redundancy at 30 April ending at the end of the 31 May for redundancy at 31 August academic year) Support staff Stated in individual contracts (not bound by term dates)
+Staff group Notice period (contractual) Teaching staff 31 October for redundancy at 31 December (2 months - but 3 months 28/29 February for redundancy at 30 April ending at the end of the 31 May for redundancy at 31 August academic year) Support staff Stated in individual contracts (not bound by , , term dates)

-The school must notify the LA of any redundancies once the selection process has been completed; notice is then issued by the LA unless it is an Aided, Foundation or Academy school where Governors can request that the LA issue notice on their behalf or they can issue notice themselves (appendix R) and provide copies to the Local Authority.
+The school must notify the LA of any redundancies once the selection process has been completed; notice is then issued by the LA unless it is an Aided, Foundation or Academy school where Governors can request that the LA issue notice on their behalf or they can issue notice themselves (Appendix R) and provide copies to the Local Authority.

-In some circumstances, it may be necessary for notice to be issued prior to any representation hearing being held.
-If at the hearing, the decision is reversed, notice can be rescinded.
+In some circumstances, it may be necessary for notice to be issued prior to any representation hearing (and any subsequent appeal hearing) being held.
+If at the hearing(s), the decision is reversed, notice can be rescinded.